boazbk/crypto/lec_10_public_key_intro.md

 We would have loved to prove a theorem of the form:

-__"Theorem":__ If the PRG assumption is true then there exists a CPA-secure public key encryption.
+>__"Theorem":__ If the PRG conjecture  is true then there exists a CPA-secure public key encryption.

 This would have meant that we do not need to assume anything more than the already minimal notion of pseudorandom generators (or equivalently, one way functions) to obtain public key cryptography.
-Unfortunately, no such result is known.
+Unfortunately, no such result is known (and this may be [inherent](https://www.cs.virginia.edu/~mohammad/files/papers/MerkleFull.pdf)).
 The kind of results we know have the following form:

-__Theorem:__ If problem $X$ is hard then there exists a CPA-secure public key encryption.
+>__Theorem:__ If problem $X$ is hard then there exists a CPA-secure public key encryption.

 Where $X$ is some problem that people have tried to solve and couldn't.
 Thus we have various _candidates_ for public key encryption and we fervently hope that at least one of them is actually secure.
-The dirty little secret of cryptography is that we actually don't have that many candidates.
+The [dirty little secret](https://eprint.iacr.org/2017/365.pdf) of cryptography is that we actually don't have that many candidates.
 We really have only two well studied families.[^other] One is the "group theoretic" family that relies on the difficulty of the discrete logarithm (over modular arithmetic or elliptic curves) or the integer factoring problem.
 The other is the "coding/lattice theoretic" family that relies on the difficulty of solving noisy linear equations or related problems such as finding short vectors in a _lattice_ and solving instances of the "knapsack" problem.
 Moreover, problems from the first family are known to be _efficiently solvable_ in a computational model known as "quantum computing".
-If large scale physical devices that simulate this model, known as _quantum computers_, then they could break all cryptosystems relying on these problems.
+If large scale physical devices that simulate this model, known as _quantum computers_, then they could break all cryptosystems relying on these problems and we'll be down to only having a _single_ family of candidate public key encryption schemes.

 [^other]: There have been some other more exotic suggestions for public key encryption (including some by [yours truly](http://www.eng.tau.ac.il/~bennyap/pubs/ncpkcFull1.pdf) as well as suggestions such as the [isogeny star problem]( http://eprint.iacr.org/2006/291) , though see also [this](http://arxiv.org/pdf/1012.4019.pdf)), but they have not yet received wide scrutiny.